It can be very confusing.

 That’s not only a good size for displaying on screen, but it’s also significantly smaller.
 At 175,310 bytes, it is less than 2% of the file size of the 10-megabyte original, and downloads significantly faster.

-Best practices: crop
+Best practice #2: crop

 Crop a photo to make it smaller by only including a portion of the original image.
-This allows you to include as much of the interesting stuff as possible, as large as possible, while still making the picture physically smaller.
+This allows you to include as much of the interesting stuff as possible, as large as possible, while still making the picture display smaller.

 Naturally, you can do both: crop the image to exactly what you want it to contain, and then resize the result to fit.